 - c.
-Documentation of ongoing compliance in the individual's rehabilitation employment plan as reported by ORS, or documentation that the individual was found eligible for vocational rehabilitation services but was placed on a wait list for services under the order of selection. - B. Care for a significantly disabled family member who resides in the home and requires full time care - 1.
+Documentation of ongoing compliance in the individual's rehabilitation employment plan as reported by ORS, or documentation that the individual was found eligible for vocational rehabilitation services but was placed on a wait list for services under the order of selection. - d.
+Quarantine of the household due to the COVID-19 virus.- - e.
+Illness of the applicant or a family member, due to the COVID-19 virus. - B. Care for a significantly disabled family member who resides in the home and requires full time care - 1.
 The following must occur for approval of an initial hardship request: - a.
 Documentation through a descriptive statement from a Doctor of Medicine (M.D.), Psychiatrist (M.D.), Psychologist (PhD), or Doctor of Osteopathy (D.O.) that said level of care is required. - b.
 In addition to the full-time care of the family member, the individual's employment plan must include a requirement that the individual develop a plan for transfer of care (for the disabled family member) to enable a return to employment for the individual or other plan for support in anticipation of the end of cash assistance. - 2.
 Subsequent incremental extensions require the following: - a.
 An updated medical statement - b.
-An updated plan for transfer of care to transition from cash assistance.

-C. Homeless

-- 1. The following must occur for approval of an initial hardship request: - a.
+An updated plan for transfer of care to transition from cash assistance. - C. Homeless - 1.
+The following must occur for approval of an initial hardship request: - a.
 Documentation of homelessness either from a shelter or evidence as described in § 2.18.11 of this Part. - b.
 The family must be referred to the DHS housing worker or be active and in compliance with his/her employment plan addressing barriers to securing stability with housing.
-Work activities for homelessness include keeping a detailed account of the search and the outcome of all inquiries to demonstrate good faith efforts with securing housing. - Requests for a subsequent incremental extension must be accompanied by the submission of a letter of support for the extension from a housing search specialist.
+Work activities for homelessness include keeping a detailed account of the search and the outcome of all inquiries to demonstrate good faith efforts with securing housing.

-D. Domestic Violence

-- 1. The following must occur for approval of an initial hardship request: - a.
+- 2. Requests for a subsequent incremental extension must be accompanied by the submission of a letter of support for the extension from a housing search specialist. - D. Domestic Violence - 1.
+The following must occur for approval of an initial hardship request: - a.
 Documentation by a Family Violence Advocate. - b.
 An employment plan is developed that articulates appropriate steps to reduce the threat of violence and increase family security, including steps to prepare for employment and economic independence. - 2.
-Requests for a subsequent incremental extension must be accompanied by the submission of a written letter supporting the extension from a community partner and/or family violence advocate who is involved with the individual. - E. Inability to work because of a critical condition or circumstance, other than citizenship or non-citizen age status, is documented as deemed appropriate by the supervisor who approves the extension.
+Requests for a subsequent incremental extension must be accompanied by the submission of a written letter supporting the extension from a community partner and/or family violence advocate who is involved with the individual. - E. Inability to work because of a critical condition or circumstance, other than citizenship or non-citizen age status, is documented as deemed appropriate by the supervisor who approves the extension. - 1.
+"Critical Condition or Circumstance" includes the inability to participate due to the COVID-19 crisis, as determined by the DHS and based on the individual's ability to participate from home.
+If participation is not possible, sanctions will-may not be imposed during this crisis.